Tax Year 2019 changes

 Taxpayers should note that the 2020 tax season opens on Jan.
 27, 2020.

 The April 15 tax deadline is set by statute and will remain in place, although taxpayers can request an automatic six-month extension to file their tax return.
 If you think you need an extension, please let us know.
 If April 15 falls on weekend, the due date will be on Monday.

-For 2016, the tax rate structure, which ranges from 10 to 39.6 percent, remains the same as in 2015, but tax-bracket thresholds increase for each filing status.
-Standard deductions and the personal exemption have also been adjusted upward to reflect inflation.
-For details see the article, “Tax Brackets, Deductions, and Exemptions for 2016,” below.
+For 2020, based on TCJA the tax rate structure, which ranges from 10 to 37 percent, remains the same as in 2019, but tax-bracket thresholds increase for each filing status.
+Standard deductions have also been adjusted upward to reflect inflation.

 Alternative Minimum Tax (AMT)